SpiderInk/frogteam/README.md

 ## Tasks - On Deck

+- Move files to .vscode/frogteam
+- Add MLServer Config/Setup
-- BUG: Answer tab looses context sometimes, needs to have state
+- BUG: Answer tab looses context sometimes, needs to have state **done**

 mlflow
     - experiment setup
-      - You can start a new experiment and the experiment id will be saved with the object
+      - You can start a new experiment and the experiment id will be saved with the prompt object
       - places where the object is used runs will be created and metrics logged
       - team member
       - prompt